top of page

 • Access to money

-• Your phone, meds, documents
+• Your phone, medications, and important documents

 That’s it.
 Everything else can wait.